 With its all-star British cast, Oscar and Bafta-winning filmmaker Steve McQueen’s new anthology drama series Small Axe will explore life in London’s West Indian community from the late 1960s.
 Filmed on location in west London and starring Star Wars’ John Boyega and Avengers: Infinity War’s Letitia Wright, the series will tell five separate stories over six hour-long episodes when it airs on the BBC.
 Amazon is co-producing in the USA, with Lost in Space actor Shaun Parkes, Line of Duty’s Rochenda Sandall and The Crown’s Alex Jennings also set for starring roles.
 The west part of the capital is home to the Natural History Museum, the Science Museum, the V&A and the Museum of Brands.

-February 2020 saw Shaun Evans mark his return as Detective Sergeant Endeavour Morse in season seven of Endeavour, alongside Roger Allam as Detective Inspector Fred Thursday.
-Set in 1970, the new season again features Oxfordshire’s picturesque countryside as well as an array of Oxford’s iconic landmarks and is set to air on PBS in the US later in the year.
+Combing the thrill of a detective drama series and the beauty of the British countryside, why not get stuck into Endeavour!
+February 2020 saw Shaun Evans mark his return as Detective Sergeant Endeavour Morse in season seven alongside Roger Allam as Detective Inspector Fred Thursday.
+Set in 1970, the new season again features Oxfordshire’s picturesque countryside as well as an array of Oxford’s iconic landmarks and is set to air on PBS in the USA later in the year.
 Notable past filming locations have included Oxford University’s Bodleian Libraries and Christ Church College, the Bridge of Sighs and the city’s Sheldonian Theatre.

 Developed by Stephen Wright, the man behind Peaky Blinders, and co-created by actor Tom Hardy and his scriptwriter father, Chips Hardy, dark period drama Taboo is set to grace our screens with a second series in 2020.
 Eight new episodes will see Hardy return as James Keziah Delaney, following on from his efforts to rebuild his life after a stint in Africa and save what is left of his father’s shipping empire.
 Set in London in 1814, the first series featured several London locations, as well as the splendour of Hertfordshire’s Hatfield House.